From the way we network, to the way we get our news, we’re slowly but surely moving everything online – and shopping is no exception.

 10 Online Shopping Statistics You Need to Know in 2023

 1. How Many People Shop Online?

-In 2018, an estimated 1.8 billion people worldwide purchased goods online (Statista, 2018).
-In the same year, global e-retail sales amounted to $2.8 trillion.
-If that isn’t enough to blow you away, projections show that global e-retail sales are going to grow to up to $4.8 trillion by 2021.
+In 2021, an estimated 2.14 billion people worldwide purchased goods online (Statista, 2017).
+At the same time, global ecommerce sales were forecast at $4.891 trillion.
+If these online shopping statistics aren’t enough to blow you away, projections show that ecommerce sales worldwide are going to grow to $6.4 trillion by 2024.

-The growth of online shopping is simply impressive.
-And it doesn’t seem like it’s going to slow down any time soon.
-Which is good news for you, whether you’re an online buyer or an online seller.
+The growth of online shopping is simply impressive and it doesn’t seem like it’s going to slow down any time soon.
+This is good news for you, whether you’re an online buyer or an online seller.

 2. Shopping Begins Online

 63 percent of shopping occasions begin online (Thinkwithgoogle, 2018).